SEIS: Subspace-based Equivariance and Invariance Scores for Neural Representations: Introduction

 Representational similarity analysis compares neural representations directly without requiring predefined target properties.
-Canonical Correlation Analysis (CCA) and its variants, including Singular Vector CCA (SVCCA) \cite{raghu2017svcca} and Centered Kernel Alignment (CKA) \cite{kornblith2019similarity}, are widely used to quantify similarity between neural layers by measuring correlations between their dominant subspaces across datasets or training stages.
+Canonical Correlation Analysis (CCA) \cite{hotelling1992relations} and its variants, including Singular Vector CCA (SVCCA) \cite{raghu2017svcca} and Centered Kernel Alignment (CKA) \cite{kornblith2019similarity}, are widely used to quantify similarity between neural layers by measuring correlations between their dominant subspaces across datasets or training stages.
 However, these tools are exclusively applied to cross-model or cross-layer comparisons, rather than analyzing the stability of a single representation under geometric transformation.

-In this work, we address this gap by proposing a novel subspace-based metric/method \emph{Subspace-based Equivariance and Invariance Scores (SEIS)} for analyzing how spatial structure is preserved under transformation by adapting SVCCA with a spatially aware matricization strategy.
-This approach allows us to explicitly disentangle two properties: \emph{equivariance}, defined as the preservation of information up to a linear transformation, and \emph{invariance}, defined as alignment of the spatial feature basis itself.
+In this work, we address this gap by proposing a novel subspace-based metric/method \emph{Subspace-based Equivariance and Invariance Scores (SEIS)}, for analyzing how spatial structure is preserved under transformation.
+By reinterpreting subspace correlation analysis through a spatially-aware matricization, this approach allows us to explicitly disentangle two properties: \emph{equivariance}, defined as the preservation of information up to a linear transformation, and \emph{invariance}, defined as alignment of the spatial feature basis itself.
 This distinction enables us to identify when geometric information is preserved but re-encoded, a regime that is invisible to existing metrics.